 The basil-ica cocktail is a good choice if you are looking to try something unique.
 It offers the distinct flavor of basil against a sweetened gin and elderflower mix, making it a perfect cocktail for your spring and summer sipping pleasure.

-The recipe is the creation of Chris Milligan, The Santa Fe Barman, who works his magic behind the bar in New Mexico.
+The recipe is the creation of New Mexico bartender, Chris Milligan.
 In it, fresh basil is paired with Plymouth Gin instead of a London dry because Plymouth's fruity profile works so well against herbs.
 The elderflower and two bitters are just the icings on the cake that bring it all into balance.

 Even the garnish is impressive.
 Milligan suggests wrapping an orange twist around a basil leaf, for a novel finishing touch.

 1/2 ounce freshly squeezed lemon juice